arndt-s/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 It is RECOMMENDED that the WIT carries an `iss` claim.
 This specification itself does not make use of a potential `iss` claim but also carries the trust domain in the workload identifier (see {{I-D.ietf-wimse-arch}} for a definition of the identifier and related rules).
 Implementations MAY include the `iss` claim in the form of a `https` URL to facilitate key distribution via mechanisms like the `jwks_uri` from {{!RFC8414}} but alternative key distribution methods may make use of the trust domain included in the workload identifier which is carried in the mandatory `sub` claim.

-## Demonstrating Proof of Possession
+## Profile Selection Guidance {#profile-selection-guidance}

-## Comparing the DPoP Inspired Option with Message Signatures {#app-level-comparison}
+The two workload protection options defined in the companion documents {{?I-D.ietf-schwenkschuster-s2s-jwt-pop}}

-The two workload protection options have different strengths and weaknesses regarding implementation complexity, extensibility, and security.
+and {{?I-D.ietf-schwenkschuster-s2s-http-sig}} have different strengths and weaknesses regarding implementation complexity, extensibility, and security.
-Here is a summary of the main differences between (TODO dpop-esque-auth) and (TODO http-sig-auth).
+Here is a summary of the main differences between the DPoP-inspired approach and the HTTP Message Signatures approach.

 - The DPoP-inspired solution is less HTTP-specific, making it easier to adapt for other protocols beyond HTTP.
 This flexibility is particularly valuable for